 Here’s what you have to understand:

-With the production of any vaporizer batch, there are bound to be a small percentage of faulty units.
+With the production of any vaporizer batch, there is bound to be a small percentage of faulty units.
 Unfortunately, this is simply the nature of manufacturing.
 The percentage of faulty units coming with the FF2 seems to be nothing out of the ordinary up until now.

 So what if you happen to get a faulty unit?